demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

   UserId -> Post -> AsyncResult<TweetId, Exception>
 ```

-Then create a new module `Persistence` in *Tweet.fs* and define the `createTweet` function which provides the implementation of the peristing a new tweet in PostgreSQL using SQLProvider.
+Then create a new module `Persistence` in *Tweet.fs* and define the `createTweet` function which provides the implementation of the persisting a new tweet in PostgreSQL using SQLProvider.

 ```fsharp
 // FsTweet.Web/Tweet.fs